roblav96/ios-runtime-docs/types/C-Functions.md

  * Marshalling
  * [C Pointers](C-Pointers.md)

-## Variadic functions are not available
+## Variadic Functions are not Available
 All variadic C functions are not available:
 ```objective-c
 int fprintf(FILE *, const char *, ...);